realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

     </tr>
     <tr>
       <th scope="row">5</th>
-      <td>The Supplier's Access Point Provider (Corner 3) aknowledges receipt of the order at Corner 2 with a “Message Disposition Notification” transmitted over the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
+      <td>The Supplier's Access Point Provider (Corner 3) acknowledges receipt of the order at the national PEPPOL Access Point for the PA (Corner 2) with a “Message Disposition Notification” transmitted over the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
     </tr>
     <tr>
       <th scope="row">6</th>
-      <td>The Access Point Provider (Corner 2) delivers the notification received for the outcome of the transmission over the PEPPOL network to NSO (Corner 1)</td>
+      <td>The national Point Provider for the PA (Corner 2) delivers the notification received for the outcome of the transmission over the PEPPOL network to NSO (Corner 1)</td>
     </tr>
     <tr>
       <th scope="row">7</th>